ananltt/XAI-EEG/README.md

 Finally, in 'other_scripts/test.py' are reported some other networks tested for this project.

 All the output will be saved in 'output' folder, while the models will be saved in the 'models' folder.

+### Requirements

+- Biosig toolbox in Matlab
+- tensorflow in Python